alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 As you can see, the robot did not oscillate, and instead stopped not exactly at 1 ft from the wall.

+notes:

+have videos of P controller and varying Kp values

+first implement integral and derivative control to get PID

+then need to:
+- test results from varying distances (2-4 m?)
+- figure out how to document linear speed
+  - not in the task list tho
+- record frequency
+  - refer to stefan's
+- change code so that new speed is calculated even when distance sensor doesn't update
+  - should result in faster frequency